Serra da Estrela - a winter wonderland in the heart of Portugal

 Vale Glaciar do Zêzere - The road between Manteigas and Torre offers one of the best sightseeing points in Serra da Estrela, with several opportunities to stop and enjoy the view of one of the largest glacier valleys in Europe.
 The road is narrow and winding, but the amazing scenery is very worth it, especially when the mountain chalets of the village of Penhas Douradas and surrounding pine trees are snow-kissed and the landscaped frosted with white.

 Village of Sabugeiro - Known as “Portugal’s highest village", at an altitude of 1,100 metres, Sabugueiro is famous for its houses scattered between streams and waterfalls and its fabulous views.
-When visiting this small “aldeia” don’t miss the opportunity to dine in one of the traditional local restaurants, where dishes such as roast lamb, “chanfana” (goat and red wine casserole) and wild boar “feijoada” (bean stew) are among the traditional mountain delicacies.
+When visiting this small “aldeia” don’t miss the opportunity to dine in one of the traditional local restaurants, where dishes such as roast lamb, “chanfana” (goat and red wine casserole) and wild boar “feijoada” (bean stew) are amongst the traditional mountain delicacies.
 However, the most appreciated local product is undoubtedly Serra da Estrela cheese, usually served with bread, jam or “presunto” (traditional Portuguese dry-cured ham).
 At the local restaurants of Sabugueiro you will find a cosy atmosphere and a warm and friendly service... the perfect excuse to get away from the cold and enjoy delicious home-made simple food — not to mention large portions!
 In any one of these local restaurants you can enjoy an unforgettable local gastronomic experience:

 O Mirante da Estrela